MetaFam/TheGame/guides/CUSTOM_BLOCK.md

 ## Steps

-> We shall be creating a simple block with a custom title and description.
+> We shall be creating a simple block with a custom title and content.
 Similar steps can be followed to create more complex custom blocks.

 ### Step 1: Create a new BoxType